 The Moon Valley, or Valle de la Luna, is a well-known attraction in the Atacama.
 The Moon Valley consists of six communities: Coyo, Larache, Quitor, Sequitor, Solor, and San Pedro de Atacama, who together with the National Forest Corporation (CONAF), co-manage “Los Flamencos National Reserve”.
 The Indigenous Association is in charge of protecting the renewable natural resources of these ancestral territories, while at the same time caring for the natural and cultural heritage of the communities.

 Moon Valley: This valley is famous for its resemblance to the surface of the moon, owing to its different stratifications and the salt formations that are caused by natural environmental factors.
 From west to east a high mountain range can be seen, known as the Cordillera de Domeyko, whose peak is called Kimal (4.278 meters above sea level).
 Next comes the Cordillera de la Sal (Salt Mountain Range), a lower area is known as the Preandean Depression (where you are at the moment), in which is located the great Salar de Atacama.
-Finally, the Andean Mountain Range is afar, which is made up of a plateau, known as the Altiplano, and a chain of volcanoes, including Licancabur; Aguas Calientes; Lascar and Acamarachi amongst others, which divide this relief and create the present system of rivers and gorges.
+Finally, the Andean Mountain Range is afar, which is made up of a plateau, known as the Altiplano, and a chain of volcanoes, including Licancabur; Aguas Calientes; Lascar, and Acamarachi amongst others, which divide this relief and create the present system of rivers and gorges.

 Great Dune Path: For thousands of years strong winds have affected these reliefs, creating huge fields of sand dunes.
-The Great Sand Dune was probably formed by the accumulation of sand, prompted by natural barriers which constitute the base of the dunes.
+The Great Sand Dune was probably formed by the accumulation of sand, prompted by natural barriers that constitute the base of the dunes.

-Amphitheater: The Cordillera de la Sal (Salt Mountain Chain) was formed by the horizontal accumulation of thin layers of materials (sand, clay, and salt), which were subsequently destroyed by movements in earth’s crust.
-The actions of wind and water upon this geographical formations have created a sequence of peaks, similar in outline to the bellows of an accordion.
+Amphitheater: The Cordillera de la Sal (Salt Mountain Chain) was formed by the horizontal accumulation of thin layers of materials (sand, clay, and salt), which were subsequently destroyed by movements in the earth’s crust.
+The actions of wind and water upon these geographical formations have created a sequence of peaks, similar in outline to the bellows of an accordion.

 The Three Maries: These formations are the result of intense erosion processes.
 They are composed of gravel, clay, salt, gem, and quartz, and are approximately one million years old.